Helping in your community

 Somerset County Council is delighted to see so many rally around and offer their support to those in communities self-isolating, the elderly or those in identified ‘at risk’ groups such as the over 70s, pregnant women, a weakened immune system or people with an underlying health condition.

 If you’re supporting people around you that might be vulnerable it’s crucial to follow advice on social distancing and reducing the risk of transmission.
+You can find out more about how to help others safely here

 Our advice is to not attempt to enter people’s houses and please be sensitive to the fact that some people will strongly object to having leaflets put through their door.